Best States for Outdoor Enthusiasts

 • Forest and Conservation Workers per Capita: Full Weight (~3.33 Points)

-Sources: Data used to create this ranking were collected from the U.S. Census Bureau, Bureau of Labor Statistics, Bureau of Economic Analysis, Internal Revenue Service, Centers for Disease Control and Prevention, United Health Foundation, U.S. Department of Agriculture, National Oceanic and Atmospheric Administration, U.S. Fish & Wildlife Service, National Park Service, Hooked in Fishing, Geocaching.com, Destination Hikers, TrailForks, Go Astronomy, REI and Bass Pro Shops.
+Sources: Data used to create this ranking were collected from the U.S. Census Bureau, Bureau of Labor Statistics, Bureau of Economic Analysis, Internal Revenue Service, Centers for Disease Control and Prevention, United Health Foundation, U.S. Department of Agriculture, National Oceanic and Atmospheric Administration, U.S. Fish & Wildlife Service, National Park Service, Tackle Village, Geocaching.com, Destination Hikers, TrailForks, Go Astronomy, REI and Bass Pro Shops.

 Was this article helpful?